IainMcManus/iOSCoreLibrary/README.md

 	- (void) addElement:(NSObject*) element description:(NSString*) elementDescription;

  * **element** must be one of:
-   * A control based off of UIView
+   * A control based off of UIView.
-   * An array a pair of controls both of which are based off of UIView
+   * An array with 2 or more controls based off of UIView.
-   * An array where the first element is a UITabBar, UIToolBar or UINavigationBar and the second item is a UITabBarItem, UIBarButtonItem or UINavigationItem
+   * An array where the first element is a UITabBar, UIToolBar or UINavigationBar and the second item is a UITabBarItem, UIBarButtonItem or UINavigationItem.
    * An array where the first element is a UISegmentedControl and the second element is a NSNumber of the segment index (0 based) to highlight.
    * [NSNull null] **(not nil)** to add an element that will have a description and a colour associated with it but will not highlight an area.
  * **elementDescription** is the text to associate with the element